-- Challenges of Pattern Recognition in Biomedical Data
+- Pattern Recognition in Biomedical Data: Challenges in Putting Big Data to Work

 - Democratizing Health Data for Translational Research